How To See Lisbon In 4 Days With Your Family

 We were struck by the intricate design, the monochromatic color, and the way the light streamed through the columns.
 The wide hallways capped by a series of arches were magnificent.

 Even the stairways which transported you from one floor to another were cool and seemed like you were traveling back in time through secret passageways.
-This place is a must-see and a can’t miss!
+This place is one of the more fascinating things about Lisbon and is a must-see and a can’t miss!

 Belem Tower